-We also offer courses, workshops and placements and farm experiences to the youth and adults in general.
+We also offer apprenticeships, courses, workshops and placements and farm experiences to the youth (11 - 18 years) and adults in general (18 years plus).

-The Farm offers a number of opportunities for 11 to 18 year olds including a weekly youth club, holiday and summer camps, and Duke of Edinburgh opportunities.
-We offer alternative curriculum and work experience placements including practical sessions in animal care, conservation and bushcraft.
+The Farm offers a number of opportunities for 11 to 18 year olds including a weekly Youth Club, Holiday and Summer Camps, Tuesday Cafe, Work 2 Learn with Animals Placements, and even Duke of Edinburgh volunteering.

-We provide unique training placements in horticulture and animal care for adults with learning difficulties or mental health concerns.
+We provide unique training placements and therapeutic activities in horticulture, gardening and animal care for adults (18+) with learning difficulties or mental health disabilities.
 Our trainees manage the community garden, harvesting vegetables to sell to the cafe and ensure that our animals and farm site are well catered for.